rajeshv23/twydev.github.io/_posts/2020-04-13-javascript-compendium.md

 TODO: read https://tsherif.wordpress.com/2013/08/04/constructors-are-bad-for-javascript/

-### strict mode
+### Strict Mode

-Complying to strict mode makes code more optimizable for the compiler.
+Complying to strict mode makes code more optimizable for the compiler, therefore there is no reason not to use it.

-### Why Named Function is preferred over Anonymous Function?
+### Why Named Function is preferred over Anonymous Function

 Anonymous functions makes code more readable but has the following drawbacks: